field_tables - FML mapping files for field names

 The original FML interface supports 16-bit field identifiers, field lengths, and buffer sizes.
 A newer 32-bit interface, FML32, supports larger identifiers, field lengths, and buffer sizes.
 All types, function names, etc. are suffixed with "32" (for example, the field identifier type definition is FLDID32).

 FML functions allow field values to be typed.
-Currently supported types include char, string, short, long, float, double, and character array.
+Currently the following types are supported: char, string, short, long, float, double, carray (character array), ptr (pointer to a buffer), FML32 (embedded FML32 buffer), and VIEW32 (embedded VIEW32 buffer).
+The ptr, FML32, and VIEW32 types are supported only for the FML32 interface.
 Constants for field types are defined in fml.h (fml32.h for FML32).
 So that fielded buffers can be truly self-describing, the type of a field is carried along with the field by encoding the field type in the FLDID.
 Thus, a FLDID is composed of two elements: a field type, and a field number.
 Field numbers must be above 100; the numbers 1-100 are reserved for system use.

 Files containing field tables have the following format:

 Entries are white-space separated (any combination of tabs and spaces).

 The command mkfldhdr (or mkfldhdr32) converts a field table, as described above, into a file suitable for processing by the C compiler.
 Each line of the generated header file is of the form: